 Peter McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at the Queen Sonja Competition in Oslo, Norway.
-He first attracted the national interest of Canadians both as the winner of the_JFI8385 2003 CBC Young Performers Competition and as a member of the Ensemble Studio of the Canadian Opera Company.
+He first attracted the national interest of Canadians both as the winner of the 2003 CBC Young Performers Competition and as a member of the Ensemble Studio of the Canadian Opera Company.

-Peter has released two CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox; and Dark Star Requiem, which was nominated for two 2017 Juno Awards.
+Peter has released three CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch; Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox; and Dark Star Requiem, which was nominated for two 2017 Juno Awards.

 Below: Excerpt from a 2010 concert featuring Peter McGillivray and pianist Julien Leblanc.